Skip to main content

 Frontcountry hiking

-‘Frontcountry’ means an area within one kilometre of a park road or a highway.
+‘Frontcountry’ means an area within 1 km of a park road or a highway.
 Frontcountry trails are generally accessible by car and offer day-hiking adventures for all levels of ability and experience.

 Watch our responsible day-hiking video and learn how to hike safely while minimizing your environmental impact in the frontcountry.